 All credit instructors should provide students with their office hours and location.

 Grades and other student confidential information should never be posted in a public venue, as it violates regulations in the Family Educational Rights and Privacy Act (FERPA).
-If you are not familiar with FERPA, please read about the policy and how it impacts you as a professor in the Faculty Teaching Guide.

 - Honor Code Violations

 All summer students are expected to abide by the University Honor Code.
 Any suspicion of an honor code violation should be reported immediately to the University Honor Council.
 For information on the Honor Code and the adjudication process, please review the University Honor Council website.
 If you are teaching a credit course, please note that final grades cannot be submitted for any student suspected of violating the Honor Code until the adjudication process has completed.
 If you are unsure of whether a student has violated the Honor Code, you may contact the Associate Dean for Summer and Special Programs to discuss the matter further.

 - Protection of Minors

 We are committed to promoting a safe and welcoming environment for minors participating in Georgetown programs, courses, and activities and non-University programs that occur on our campus.
 Georgetown’s Protection of Minors Policy seeks to protect students who are under 18 years of age and provide guidance to University students, faculty, and staff.

 All summer students have access to disability support services, offered through the University's division of Student Affairs.
 If a student approaches you about a disability issue, you should refer them to the Academic Resource Center (ARC) on campus.
 We also encourage you to provide all students with information related to ARC and the services available to them via your course syllabus.